 Board Meeting Agenda

-- The applicant should provide a written or oral request to the Coordinator’s Office at least eight (8) calendar days prior to the scheduled meeting.
+- The applicant should provide a written or oral request to the Administrator’s Office at least 8 calendar days prior to the scheduled meeting.
 The request should include the name, address and telephone number of the person(s) making the request, a statement describing the action the applicant(s) requests the Board to take, and the background information outlining the reasons for the request.
-This information is mailed to the Board six (6) calendar days before the meeting, so it is important the information be provided in a timely manner.
+This information is emailed to the Board 6 calendar days before the meeting.

-For more information or to make a request for an item to be placed on the County Board Meeting Agenda, call the Coordinator’s office at 218 732-2310.
+For more information or to make a request for an item to be placed on the County Board Meeting Agenda, call the Administrator’s office at 218 732-2336.

 Rules for Public Input: